Hava-Kantrowitz/spreadsheets/resources/README.txt

 SaveListenerClass: The action listener for when the save selection is chosen from the file menu
                    with the purpose of alerting the controller that the data should be saved.

+ValidInputListener: The action listener for when the valid input menu is selected from the help
+                    menu with the purpose of displaying a message to the user regarding the valid input types.

 Our code also contains a controller which is located in the controller package.
 The controller